TL;DR

 If your job involves physical risk—whether you're a plumber, an electrician, a nurse on a busy ward, or a construction worker—your need for protection is heightened.

-- The Priority: Robust Income Protection with an 'Own Occupation' definition is vital.
-You need a policy that protects your ability to do your specific, skilled job.
+- The Priority: Robust Income Protection with an 'Own Occupation' definition is vital. you may need a policy that protects your ability to do your specific, skilled job.

 - Personal Sick Pay: This is particularly popular with tradespeople.
 An accident on a Friday could mean no income on a Monday.
 A policy with a one-week deferred period can be a financial lifesaver, bridging the immediate gap before longer-term income protection might kick in.

 Today's protection policies are about much more than just a cheque in a crisis.
 Insurers now compete to provide a holistic ecosystem of support services designed to help you stay healthy and get better faster.
-These are often available from the day your policy starts, at no extra cost.
+These are often available from the day your policy starts, subject to terms where applicable.

 This "living benefits" package can include: